D3m0st3n/Cpp2DHungerGames/README.md

-# Cpp3DHungerGames
+# Cpp2DHungerGames

 Here is a first working version of a lab immersion project in Jaksic Laboratory at EPFL done during 02/22 to 07/22.
 It aims at reproducing and simulating an in vitro evolutionary biology expirement to identify genetic factors of cognition in *Drosophila Melanogaster*.
 Its purpose is to identify possible parameters values to run the in vitro experiment and explore models to explain drosophila's behaviour.
+It is a 2D simulation that have the same aim as the 3D one.
+It was implemented before the 3D simulation as it contains all important interactions and behaviour of the agents.
+It enables quick modifcations and easy reading when working with the visualization.

 ### 1. Summary

 #### Abstract

-This project consists of a simulated 3D cilyndrical arena divided in multiple sections to form different rooms.
+This project consists of a simulated 2D circular arena divided in multiple sections to form different rooms.
 Each room is connected to the next one by multiple one-way entrances in the wall separating them.
 It simulates agents within the arena.
 The agents are currently characterized with having random trajectories and can be attracted to a food object if in the same room.
 The food object is a simple point of attraction located at the center of a room, shifting from room to room.
 The "null" model implemented so far is a force based model with random attractor points drawn from a uniform distribution.

 #### Project executables

 The project generates two executable files :

-- *Sim3D*, the main part of the project.
+- *Sim2D*, the main part of the project.
 Can run multiple simulation and record data for analysis.
 Generates two directories : *SimConfig* & *SimData* that keep track of simulation configuration and simulation data respectively.
-- *DrawArena3D* 2D graphical representation of the simulation, does not save any data.
+- *DrawArena2D* 2D graphical representation of the simulation, does not save any data.
 Used to check correct behaviour of simulation and visualize it.
-(Limited scope as it is a 2D representation for a 3D simulation)
+(Limited scope as it is a 2D representation for a 2D simulation)

 ### 2. Requierements